jmtalarn/elm-personal-site/content/posts/2017-06-03-build-publish-ionic-app-views-routes.md

   })
 ```

-<p>A simple view with a spinning animation to be used when large loading times occurs.</p>
+A simple view with a spinning animation to be used when large loading times occurs.

 ```javascript
   .state('tab', {